rudyvan/lucy_docs/eng/docs/Site_tasker.md

 Also timers and reports are site specific and will run as they are necessary.

-With these possibilities, you could design one deployer or things_forensics role things_controller, applied to a large set of sites.
+With these possibilities, you could design one deployer or forensics role things_controller, applied to a large set of sites.
 All having the same base code, no replication or redundant scripts.

 This module is work in progress..